VirtoCommerce/vc-module-search/README.md

 * Automatically: in VC Manager go to Configuration -> Modules -> Search module -> Install
 * Manually: download module zip package from https://github.com/VirtoCommerce/vc-module-search/releases.
 In VC Manager go to Configuration -> Modules -> Advanced -> upload module package -> Install.

+If you have developed your own module with customized search providers, query builders or criteria you should update NuGet packages in your solution and recompile your module.

+After updating to this version you should rebuild the index.

 # Settings
 ## VirtoCommerce.Search.SearchConnectionString
 Search configuration string.
 The string consists of two parts.
 First part is provider=XXXX, which specifies which provider to use for search.
 The remainder of the string is passed to provider's constructor.
 Currently 2 search providers supported: Elasticsearch and Lucene.